How to Build With Empathy, According to 2 Dev Leaders

 Internal DEI efforts have a concrete impact

-Markham: I would also note that our engineering teams are made up of a diverse group of backgrounds, so asking the team to think this way pulls in all those varied experiences across race, gender, preference and/or ethnicity.
+Markham: I would also note that our engineering teams are made up of a diverse group of backgrounds, so asking the team to think this way pulls in all those varied experiences across race, gender, sexual preference and/or ethnicity.

 Lo: Finally, we leverage usage metrics around how our products are being used to inform less-than-smooth experiences, and are in close touch with our customers’ experiences (through focus groups, beta testing and customer service) to have a continuous understanding of what’s working and, more importantly, where we can improve.